These are portraits of people I've met along the way -- through assignments and by commission.

 Please contact for purchase or licensing.

 Since 2017, we've seen an increase in Americans taking to the streets to make themselves heard.
 This is a sampling of political rallies and street protests against misogyny, bigotry, sexism, racism, and abuse of power.
+Photos are from the Texas cities of El Paso, Dallas, Fort Worth, and Southlake.

 Images copyright protected.